From “The ANKH:The Afrikan Origins of Electromagnitism”

 Whites cannot reproduce anything but themselves!
 Through powerful propaganda and indoctrination we have been completely oblivious to what having white skin really means.
 We have been skillfully mislead to believe that white skin is mankind’s anthropological model and should be coveted.
 However, recent research paints a picture of white skin that is just the antithesis of what we have been brainwashed to believe.
 The polar bear analysis that was done by the Discovery Channel helps prove my point.
 If you shave the hair off a polar bear, the skin beneath is black.
 In nature the skin of the polar bear is black to absorb as much heat and light as possible to keep the arctic animal warm in its environment.
 It is also true for the Eskimo (Inuit).
 Human adaptation remains an insufficiently studied part of climate and climate change.
 Scientists have tried for years to prove that the environment was responsible for altering heredity.
 Continue reading →

-Chlorophyll’s molecular structure is similar to the hemoglobain of human blood and melanocytes.
-Hemoglobin is our body’s oxygen transporter.
-From a chemical standpoint, the components of chlorophyll are almost identical to those of hemoglobin.
+Hemoglobin in human blood is our body’s oxygen transporter.
+From a chemical standpoint, the molecular structure of chlorophyll is almost identical to those of hemoglobin.